bailan0506/Cryptography-I/hw2_Decrypt_AES/README.md

-Homework 2 Decryption of AES     Implementation with built-in function of PyCrypto
+Homework 2 Decryption of AES  --Implementation with built-in function of PyCrypto.